SFCL Compliant Pilot Training

-Gliding training in the UK continues under BGA requirements until December 2023, when Sailplane Flight Crew Licensing (SFCL) rules and associated Declared Training Organisation (DTO) rules will apply.
+Gliding training in the UK continues under BGA requirements until SFCL is required in the UK for flying Part-21 sailplanes, at which point the Sailplane Flight Crew Licensing (SFCL) rules and associated Declared Training Organisation (DTO) rules will apply.
 The regulatory references are:

 Sailplane Flight Crew Licensing (SFCL).
-Retained EU regulation.
-Applicable to pilots of Part 21 sailplanes who choose to utilise SPL privileges.
-Note for AMC and GM refer to the EASA easy access sailplane rulebook
+Applicable to pilots of Part 21 sailplanes including powered sailplanes including TMGs who choose to utilise SPL privileges.

 Declared Training Organisation (DTO).
 Retained EU regulation.
 Applicable to SFCL training.
 Note for AMC and GM refer EASA easy access DTO rules

 Statutory Instrument 2023 No. 588 (identifies the date following which an SPL is required, ie 30th September 2025).